lcmchris/thesillyhome-addon-repo/thesillyhome-addon-dev/DOCS.md

 Step 1:
 Define your sensors and lights.
 This currently requires the entity IDs to be listed:

-- Set username password - This can be anything you like to identify your user.
 - Set sensors
 - Set lights

 Step 2:
 Define your DB.
+Currently either the default sqlite, mariadb and postgres is supported.

+For Sqlite, just set the db_database to your sqlite db filename and db_type to `sqlite`.
+The other variables can be left blank.
+For mariadb and postgres, set the db config to your connection urls.

 To have this work well, 90 purge_keep_days is recommended or even better remove auto_purge: false.
 If your Rasphberry Pi is not happy, please use an external db.
 Checkout the recorder documentation https://www.home-assistant.io/integrations/recorder/ for setting this up.